navyabattula/CS595-seminar/README.md

 ---

 The general optimizers used to train neural networks like Adam and SGD are very efficeint in doing their job perfectly.
-They drive the entire learning process by making the convergence happen and make model pick some patterns from the given data.
+They drive the entire learning process by making the convergence happen and enabling the model pick some patterns from the given data.
 But they do suffer from an important draw back of not being able to improve based on past experience.
 By past experience here we mean that running the same model with the same optimizer isn't going to essentially change the how fast the model is converging.
 With this being said, the exploration for learned optimizers has been in place for a while in the community.
 This paper explores a work in that particular direction.

 Paper: [Learning to Learn with Generative Models of Neural Network Checkpoints](https://arxiv.org/pdf/2209.12892.pdf)